Welcome to the website for the Family Life Ministry of the Greek Orthodox Metropolis of Atlanta.

 Paula Marchman, MA, LPC, Managing DirectorEducated at Georgia State University, Paula Marchman received her B.S. in Biology/Chemistry and taught private school for several years.
 She left teaching to raise a family and became a well-known designer in the southeast.
 After being widowed, she worked for the Metropolis of Atlanta as Youth and Education Coordinator prior to returning to school in 2004, where received her M.A. in Professional Counseling.
 She practices Christian Psychotherapy, specializing in individual and couple therapy in private practice in Atlanta, Georgia.
 Paula is a member of the American Counseling Association.
 As managing director, she writes course curricula, blog posts, and articles; she also teaches psycho-educational events, leads family and marriage retreats for the Greek Orthodox Metropolis of Atlanta, and trains others.
 She and her husband Thomas enjoy their children and grandchildren who also reside in Atlanta.
 They are members of the Cathedral of the Annunciation and love teaching Catechetical School.
 Email Paula Marchman.

 Rev. +Fr.
-Gregory Georgiou, M.Div., MA, LCP, Asst.
+Dr. Gregory Georgiou, Ph.
+D., LPC, M.Div., Asst.
 Dir. of Pre-Marital ProgrammingFather Gregory Georgiou is a priest in the Metropolis of Atlanta.
-He is a Ph.D candidate in Counselor Education and Supervision at the University of North Carolina at Charlotte.
+He holds a Ph.D in Counselor Education and Supervision from the University of North Carolina at Charlotte.
 He holds a Master of Divinity from Holy Cross Greek Orthodox School of Theology and a Master of Arts in Community Mental Health Counseling from the University of North Carolina at Charlotte.
 He is a Licensed Professional Counselor (LPC) in the State of North Carolina and a Nationally Certified Counselor (NCC).
 As Director of Pre-marital programming, Father Georgiou plans and implements the training of clergy and lay facilitators for the Archdiocesan Journey of Marriage program.
 He also travels throughout the Metropolis conducting the Journey of Marriage seminar in parishes.

 Fran Tucker, Financial Advisor